Student Research Award

 Administration

-Branches are entirely responsible for the management of the Undergraduate prizes the Society provides each year.
+Branches are entirely responsible for the management of the Student Research Award the Society provides each year.
 The process for administration is:

 -

-The AARES Secretary will remind the Branches of the prize in September/October.
+The AARES Secretary will remind the Branches of the prize by 30 September each year.

 -

-The Branch Secretary will provide the Federal Secretary with the name and institution of the recipient by the end of the calendar year.
+The Branch Secretary will provide the AARES Secretary with the name, supervisor/s and institution of the recipient by 15 December.

 -